Berlin-Tegel Russian Orthodox Cemetery

 What’s the best time to visit?

-The best times to visit are during spring and autumn when the weather is mild, and the natural beauty of the cemetery is most appealing.
+The best times to visit are during spring and autumn, when the weather is pleasant, and the scenery is particularly beautiful.

 Is it wheelchair accessible?